Zhenyu0012/Mathematical-Proofs/README.md

 Proving two infinite sets have the same cardinality confuses lots of beginners since two sets have different numbers of elements in most cases.
 For example, $(0,1)\subset[0,1]$, but they have the same cardinality.
 The short answer to this conclusion is we apply $\infty+n=\infty, \forall n\in\mathbb{N}$.
 Thereinto, infinity, or $\infty$, is an idea (not a number) that denotes an object has no end.
 Therefore, we can construct endless pairs between any two arbitrary infinite sets, $A$ and $B$.
 Since endless pairs exist and no two $a\in A$ have the same image, we conclude $A$ and $B$ are 1-to-1 even though the number of elements in $A$ may differ slightly from $B$'s.

 But how do we write proof to prove two infinite sets have the same cardinality?
-The strategy is to define a collection of linear functions satisfying each $a\in A$ maps to precisely one $b\in B$.
+The strategy is to define a collection of odd functions satisfying each $a\in A$ maps to precisely one $b\in B$.

 ---